EVM Trading

 Example trade flow: buying BRETT with 0.05 ETH

-- Token resolution — Your bot calls
+- Token resolution — The agent calls

 trading_evm_token_resolveto confirm BRETT's contract address on Base. - Pre-trade report —